SpeakUP Academy

 In a phrase

-• honeyhoney-tonguedThe honey-tongued salesperson made every buyer feel they were getting an exceptional deal.
+• honeyhoney-tonguedThe honey-tongued host made every guest feel special.

 Common mistakes